rekhaDevs/samagragovernance.in/src/pages/project/niramaya.md

 projectLogoWithState: /img/niramaya.png
 overview:
   - text: >-
-      Samagra, with support from the Bill & Melinda Gates Foundation is working with the Government of Uttar Pradesh to reform nursing and paramedical training in the state.
+      Samagra, with support from the Bill & Melinda Gates Foundation, is working with the Government of Uttar Pradesh to reform nursing and paramedical training in the state.
 UP has over 4.4 lakh registered medical professionals.
 These include 1.1 lakh doctors, 0.25 lakh dentists, 2.29